ltungv/vgu-mcpi-adventure/README.md

 # How to

-This game current run by entering the mcpi_adventure.adventure module
+This game currently play by running the mcpi_adventure.adventure module
     "python -m mcpi_adventure.adventure"